 Can COVID-19 be passed from mother-to-child?

-Emerging evidence suggests that it may be possible for mothers to pass on COVID-19 to their babies through pregnancy or birth.1 However, this is still being investigated.
+Emerging evidence suggests that it may be possible for mothers to pass on COVID-19 to their babies through pregnancy or birth, but this is uncommon.1

 Pregnant women should continue to follow advice to protect themselves from the virus, and seek medical care straight away if they have symptoms.

 There is currently no strong evidence that COVID-19 can be passed on through breastfeeding.2 However, due to the close contact involved, there is a risk that a mother could pass COVID-19 onto her baby by coughing, sneezing or breathing heavily while breastfeeding.
 If you have symptoms of COVID-19, consider wearing a face mask while breastfeeding, washing your hands before and after holding your baby, and regularly disinfecting surfaces you have touched to minimise the risk of passing the virus on.